AaronMike/DominionCardGame/README.md

 - Turn management (draw cards, reset turn variables like money, action count, and buys remaining)
 - Drawing cards
 - Dragging cards from hand around the board (nothing else to do with them right now)
-- Zoom in on card from hand to play or discard card
+- Zoom in on card by clicking it from hand to play or discard card
 - "Pass" button to end the turn, discard current hand, draw 5 new cards, and possibly shuffle discard back into deck

 [Source scripts can be found here.](https://github.com/AaronMike/DominionCardGame/tree/master/Assets/Scripts)